JvanKatwijk/qt-dab/README.md

 It provides an abundant amount of selectors and displays, most of which can be switched off, but are of interest for those who want to see aspects of the DAB signal.

-While Qt-DAB provides an extensive **scan** function, a separate **dab-scanner** exists as well that allows for a continuous scanning of selected channels in a given band.
-Results are written in a text file, formatted for use with *LibreOffice Calc* and comparable programs.
-(Note that in **Qt-DAB-3.7** the scan function has an option to save detailed data in a text file, compatible with e.g.
+While it is not very complicated to generate an executable, for Linux-x64 an appImage exists that will run Qt-DAB instantly, and for Windows an installer is available.

-LibreOffice.)
+The main difference between 3.7 and its predecessor is the introduction of **skipTables**.
+Such a table allows the specification of channels that can be skipped duting a scan.

 Qt-DAB makes extensive use of a GUI.
-Personally, grown up in the time of "command lines", from time to time I just prefer a simple command line driven device.
+Personally, grown up in the time of "command lines", from time to time I often prefer a simple command line driven device.
 Therefore, a **terminal-DAB-xxx** version was developed, a simpler version, just for listening to a DAB service, making use of command line